 Status of Indexes

-Before you begin reindexing of your products, you need to consider the exact status of your indexes.
+Before you begin reindexing of your products, you need to consider the exact condition of your indexes.
 When you check the status, you will find that the output you receive as a result of this would be something like below:

 Product Flat Data: Requires Re-Indexing